-- EITHER, you can manually recreate all referenced Groups/EPeople in the new DSpace that you are submitting the Community or Collection AIP into - OR, you can temporarily disable the import of Group/EPeople information when submitting the Community or Collection AIP to the new DSpace.
+- EITHER, you can manually recreate all referenced Groups/EPeople in the new DSpace that you are submitting the Community or Collection AIP into - Note that if you are using Groups named with DSpace Database IDs (e.g. COMMUNITY_1_ADMIN, COLLECTION_2_SUBMIT), you may first need to rename those groups to no longer include Database IDs (e.g. MY_SUBMITTERS).
+The reason is that Database IDs will likely change when you move a Community or Collection to a new DSpace installation. - OR, you can temporarily disable the import of Group/EPeople information when submitting the Community or Collection AIP to the new DSpace.
 This would mean that after you submit the AIP to the new DSpace, you'd have to manually go in and add in any special permissions (as needed).
 To disable the import of Group/EPeople information, add these settings to your dspace.cfgfile, and re-run the submission of the AIP with these settings in place: